0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 </div>

 Zero-knowledge (ZK) computation involves a number of gas fees to ensure that a contract's associated ZK nodes have enough gas to execute the ZK actions.
+You can find the overview on [our gas price table here](gas-price-table-overview.md).
+In this article we will dive into the specifics of gas fees when doing ZK actions on Partisia Blockchain.

 ## ZK computation, MPC tokens and gas